suneelkumarpentela/NLP_Basics/README.md

 output3.csv : CSV file containing the data,frequent words,essential words in three columns respectively.

-Note: I have spent time on task 4 but due to time constraints and new field ,I was not able to complete it.
+**NOTE**: I have spent ample amount of time on task 4 but due to time constraints and lack of knowledge regarding API ,I was not able to complete it.

-api.py, uploads,downloads, templates are related to task 4.
-I hope the content in those folders will be seen and relative marks be given.
+"""""api.py file and, uploads,downloads, templates folders""""" are related to task 4.
+I hope the content in those folders will be checked and relative marks be given.